SE Asian countries to trade in local currencies to handle forex fluctuation risks

 Dollar vs. GBP, HKD and Lira

-The ECB, the Federal Reserve, and the Bank of Canada have postponed the rate hike plan to next year but the BoE remains steady on its decision to increase rates, which can support GBP.
+The ECB, the Federal Reserve, and the Bank of Canada have postponed the rate hike plan to next year, but the BoE remains steady on its decision to increase rates, which can support GBP.

 Further, the Hong Kong Dollar is facing new lows.
-The official reserves increased in March from February as per the reports of HKMA where the reserve asset of March was $437.9 billion - 7 times the amount in circulation.
+The official reserves increased in March from February, as per the reports of HKMA, where the reserve asset of March was $437.9 billion - 7 times the amount in circulation.

 The Turkish Lira gained before falling back to 6 per dollar and remained under pressure over local election issues and poor US trade relations.

-In the US, the trade wars and the government policy to hold interest rates has been creating weakness.
-President Trump suggested he would like to see a rate cut in the current year but the Federal Reserves’ is not supportive, however, the country’s GDP was at 3.2 percent that was previously estimated to be 2.5 percent.
-Since the economic data is positive, higher interest rates may remain positive for the investors.
+The trade wars and government policy to hold interest rates have been creating weakness in the US.
+President Trump suggested he would like a rate cut in the current year, but the Federal Reserve is not supportive.